pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-missing-values-in-covariates.myst.md

 The following process is a bit of a hack:

-1. Firstly: Re-specify the model entirely, using `dfx_holdout`, because doing `mdla.set_data` doesn't update the `np.ma.masked_array`, and as noted above $\S 2.1$ **Build Model Object** we can't put nans or a `masked_array` into a `pm.Data`
+1. Firstly: Re-specify the model entirely, using `dfx_holdout`, because doing `mdla.set_data` doesn't update the `np.ma.masked_array`, and as noted above $\S 2.1$ **Build Model Object** we can't put `nans` or a `masked_array` into a `pm.Data`
-1. Secondly: Sample_ppc the `xk_unobserved`, because this is a precursor to computing `yhat`, and we can't specify a conditional order in sample_posterior_predictive
+1. Secondly: Sample_ppc the `xk_unobserved`, because this is a precursor to computing `yhat`, and we can't specify a conditional order in `sample_posterior_predictive`
 2. Thirdly: Use those predictions to sample_ppc the `yhat`

 **REALITIES**

-+ This process is suboptimal for a real-world scenario wherein we want to forecast new incoming data, because we have to keep re-specifying the model in Step 1, and Steps 2 & 3 involve manipulations of idata objects.
++ This process is suboptimal for a real-world scenario wherein we want to forecast new incoming data, because we have to keep re-specifying the model in Step 1 (which opens opportunities for simple human error), and Steps 2 & 3 involve manipulations of idata objects, which is a faff
-+ It might still be suitable for a relatively slow, (potentially batched) forecasting process on the order of seconds, not sub-second.
++ It should still be suitable for a relatively slow, (potentially batched) forecasting process on the order of seconds, not sub-second
-+ In any case, if this were to be deployed to handle a stream of sub-second inputs, a miuch simpler way to rectify the situation would be to ensure proper data validation / hygiene upstream and require no missing data!
++ In any case, if this were to be deployed to handle a stream of sub-second inputs, a much simpler way to rectify the situation would be to ensure proper data validation / hygiene upstream and require no missing data!

 +++